Pakistan, China discuss strategic cooperation, pace of projects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The foreign minister was talking to the newly-appointed Chinese Ambassador Nong Rong, who called on him here.
-Lauding his experience and strong credentials, he congratulated the ambassador on his appointment to Pakistan and hoped that Pak-China ties will further strengthen during his term.
+The Foreign Minister was talking to newly-appointed Chinese Ambassador Nong Rong who called on him here.
+Lauding his experience and strong credentials, he congratulated the Ambassador on his appointment to Pakistan and hoped that Pak-China ties will further strengthen during his term.

 The Foreign Minister hoped that the 10th Joint Cooperation Committee (JCC) will be fruitful and mutually beneficial and lead to inclusion of mega projects in CPEC.
 He also emphasized the importance Pakistan attached to the Main Line-One (ML-1) project.
 It was particularly underscored by the Foreign Minister that the leadership and people of Pakistan were looking forward to welcome President Xi Jinping, and that the 70th anniversary of establishment of Pakistan-China diplomatic relations must be celebrated in a befitting manner.